-As the end of general support for vSphere 5.5 approaches and customers plan their migrations, the amount of customer VVol conversations I’m having has significantly increased.
-As a fair portion of these conversations involves data protection, I thought it would be appropriate to update my previous post on Backing up VVols.
+As the end of general support for vSphere 5.5 approaches and customers plan their migrations, the amount of customer vVols conversations I’m having has significantly increased.
+As a fair portion of these conversations involves data protection, I thought it would be appropriate to update my previous post on Backing up vVols.

-Does migrating to VVols affect my backup and recovery design?
+Does migrating to vVols affect my backup and recovery design?
 That depends.
 In many cases no, however, depending on the VMware transport mode used (more on that later), you may or may not have to redesign your backup architecture.
 Backup software using VADP is for the most part unaffected.
 Virtual Volumes are modeled in vSphere exactly as today’s virtual disks.
-The VADP APIs used by backup vendors are fully supported on VVols just as they are on vmdk files on a LUN.
-Snapshots created by backup software using VADP will look the same to both vSphere and the backup software as non-VVol based snapshots, however, on-array the snapshots are actually VVol objects.
+The VADP APIs used by backup vendors are fully supported on vVols just as they are on vmdk files on a LUN.
+Snapshots created by backup software using VADP will look the same to both vSphere and the backup software as non-vVols based snapshots, however, on-array the snapshots are actually vVol objects.

 It’s no secret that historically, VM snapshots have left a lot to be desired.
 So much so, that GSS best practices for VM snapshots as per KB article 1025279 recommends having no more than 2-3 snapshots in a chain (even though the maximum is 32) and not to use a snapshot for more than 24-72 hours.

-With Virtual Volumes, several things change.
-VVols mitigates these restrictions significantly, not just because snapshots can be offloaded to the array, but also in the way “consolidate” and “revert” operations are implemented.
+With vVols, several things change. vVols mitigate these restrictions significantly, not just because snapshots can be offloaded to the array, but also in the way “consolidate” and “revert” operations are implemented.
 For starters, the base VMDK is always the base VMDK.
 It is always the write target.
 Instead of writing to the redo log, the snapshots are now read-only reference files that do not exist within a chain.
 Because of this, when the snap is reverted or deleted, there’s nothing to ingest back into the base VMDK, because it already has everything.
 This change alone has significantly enhanced the performance and usability of VMware snapshots.
-See Cormac Hogan’s detailed explanation of how VVols presents A new way of doing snapshots
+See Cormac Hogan’s detailed explanation of how vVols presents A new way of doing snapshots

 Since both “managed-snapshots” (VMware snapshots with a 32 snapshots-in-a-chain limit) and “unmanaged-snapshots” (array snapshots with vendor-specific limits) are offloaded to the array, there is no longer a reason not to utilize the full 32 managed-snapshots.